What You Should Know About Buying A New Construction Home

 Home buyers often wrongfully assume that newly built house will not have any defects.
 But it is not uncommon that even new construction has structural issues, plumbing fixtures that are installed backward, HVAC systems that are too small, or other problems that can affect your future in the house.

 Municipal inspections look for code violations and are not as thorough as independent professional inspections, which can find defects in craftsmanship, if there are any, and help you get a warranty for a period after the move-in.
 You should be present for the inspection and ask everything you want to know.
+Otherwise you may be buying a new construction home with built in issues from day one and no one wants that!

 Know what’s covered by the warranty